michaeltouati/ESVM/paper.md

 \begin{equation}
   E_x^{(0)}(x,t)  = 0
 \end{equation}
 according to Maxwell-Gauss Equation \autoref{eq:gauss}.
 If we compute the Vlasov-Maxwell set of Equations $\{$(\autoref{eq:vlasov1d1v}), (\autoref{eq:gauss})$\}$ exactly, initializing it with the two-stream equilibrium distribution function (\autoref{eq:EDF}) without any perturbation, we will only see the counter-propagating electron beams continuing their propagation through the immobile plasma ions without any modification.
-In order to observe the two-stream instability, we perturb this equilibrium by using a seed on which the instability is going to grow amd we initialize instead
+In order to observe the two-stream instability, we perturb this equilibrium by using a seed on which the instability is going to grow and we initialize instead
 \begin{equation}
 f_e \displaystyle \left ( x,v_x,t=0\right ) = f_e^{(0)} \displaystyle \left ( x,v_x,t=0 \right ) + \delta f_{e} \displaystyle \left ( x,v_x,t=0 \right ),
 \end{equation}